Feature Articles: Financial Information & Tips

-With the holidays approaching soon, many people begin to feel
+With the holidays approaching, many people begin to feel

 the financial stress of the season.
 You can lessen the anxiety you

-may feel during this time of the year by planning purchases in advance.
+may feel during this time of year by planning purchases in advance.

 Consider the following tips for a more enjoyable holiday season:

 - Make a list of the people you will need to buy for and how much you plan to spend on each person.

 - Determine how much in total you plan to spend, and if this figure seems too high, make adjustments in your planned purchases.